 The Group focuses on net sales and operating profit as indicators for measuring the scale and profitability of its business.
-While maintaining steady growth in operating profit, we plan to continue making aggressive upfront investments in new businesses, in order to increase our corporate value over the medium to long term.
-In addition, by service, in BizReach, which is our mainstay service, we are focusing on expanding the cumulative number of registered direct employers and the number of scoutable job seekers, as we believe that the activity of the recruitment platform is important.
+While maintaining the creation of operating profit, we plan to continue making upfront investments in new businesses, in order to increase our corporate value over the medium to long term.
+In addition, by service, in BizReach, which is our mainstay service, we are focusing on expanding the cumulative number of registered direct employers, the number of annual active employers, and the number of scoutable job seekers, as we believe that the activity of the recruitment platform is important.
 Because HRMOS is a subscription-based service (continuous billing through subscription purchases), we are focusing on expanding the number of unique paying customers, and maintaining a low churn rate.